badconduct/gemini-98-proxy-client/README.md

 - **Age-Based Logic:** The simulation's rules change based on your age.
   - **Ages 14-19 (Student):** You're an insider with other students, starting with higher relationship scores.
   - **Ages 20-39 (Townie/Alumni):** You have a natural rapport with the other townies.
   - **Ages <=13 or >=40 (Online Friend):** Local AI friends will be suspicious of you.
 If you reveal you're under 14, they'll become patronizing.
-If you reveal you're over 40, students will find you "creepy" and their opinion of you will permanently decrease with every interaction.
+If you reveal you're over 40, students will find you "creepy" and their opinion of you will permanently decrease with every interaction (this penalty can be disabled via `.env` settings).
-- **Gossip Mechanic:** When you reveal your true age to a local friend (a Student or Townie), they'll tell others in their social group!
+- **Gossip Mechanic:** When you reveal your true age to a local friend (a Student or Townie), they might tell others in their social group!
 This creates a dynamic world where information spreads and your reputation can change based on who you trust.
+The chance and scope of gossip are configurable.
 - **Honesty & Preference System:** The simulation now learns your tastes.
 When you express a strong like or dislike for a topic (music, movies, etc.), the system remembers it.
 Be careful what you say to whom!
 If you tell one friend you hate pop music and another that you love it, the gossip network will catch your contradiction.
 Characters will call you out for being fake, resulting in a one-time relationship penalty.
 Stay consistent to maintain your reputation!
+- **R-Rated Content Filter:** The simulation includes a content filter that detects and penalizes discussions related to drugs, violence, and inappropriate sexual advances, with unique rules for different relationship levels.
+This can be toggled by the Prime Admin.
 - **Relationship Score:** Your conversations directly impact your relationship score with each friend, unlocking different conversational paths and behaviors.
 - **Dating & Consequences:** You can date student characters if your friendship is high enough.
 This has real consequences, including potential breakups, jilted ex-lovers, and getting caught if you date more than one person at a time.